vincenzozimb/ComputationalPhysics2/README.md

 >
 > The folder `myfunc` consists in a library with some functions to be used in all the exercises.
 >
-> The folder `reports` contains the reports of the exercices.
+> The folder `reports` contains the reports of the exercises.

 ---